 Generally, if a business or person carries on a financial services business in Australia, they will need to hold an AFSL, unless licensing relief is granted by ASIC or an exemption applies.

-In 2020, ASIC tried to repeal this blanket relief and introduced a foreign AFSL option for FFSPs who provides financial services to wholesale clients in Australia.
-Under that proposed FFSP licensing regime, FFSPs licensed in a sufficiently equivalent jurisdiction could individually apply for a foreign AFSL from ASIC, and be exempted from many of the standard AFSL obligations (a fast track approach).
+In 2020, ASIC tried to repeal this blanket sufficient equivalence relief and introduced a foreign AFSL option for FFSPs who provides certain financial services to wholesale clients in Australia.
+Under that proposed FFSP licensing regime, FFSPs licensed in a sufficiently equivalent jurisdiction could individually apply for a foreign AFSL from ASIC, and be exempted from many of the standard AFSL obligations (essentially a fast-tracked, modified licensing regime).
+However, ASIC has allowed FFSPs that were able to rely on the sufficient equivalence relief on 31 March 2020 to continue to rely on the relief until 31 March 2026, after which they must apply for foreign AFSLs.

-In addition, the regime also established an exemption for fund management FFSPs seeking to induce certain types of professional investors in Australia to invest in their funds, a so-called "funds management relief".
+In addition, ASIC also tried to replace a then-applicable "limited connection relief" with a narrower relief which applies to fund management FFSPs seeking to induce certain types of professional investors in Australia to invest in their funds, a so-called "funds management relief".
 This relief is scheduled to be available from 1 April 2025.

 Exemption to FFSP Licensing regime

-Since introducing the FFSP licensing regime, the Australian Government has been working on legislation to introduce 4 additional exemptions for FFSPs from the need to apply for a foreign AFSL:-
+Since introducing the FFSP licensing regime, the Australian Government has been working on a legislation to introduce 4 new exemptions for FFSPs from the need to apply for an AFSL, with an aim to reduce barriers to entry for FFSPs in Australia:-

 After experiencing significant delays in the past few years, the draft bill - Treasury Laws Amendment (Better Targeted Superannuation Concessions and Other Measures) Bill 2023 (Bill) is before Parliament.
 Subject to the draft being passed, the above exemptions are set to commence on 1 April 2025.